• Skip to primary navigation

 Jump to How-to Card

-Learn how to make a garden bucket tool belt that you can use to haul around the garden, carrying your tools, seeds and other necessities.
+Learn how to make a garden tool belt that you can tie onto your waist or a large bucket to haul around the garden carrying your tools, seeds, and other gardening necessities.

 Garden bucket tool belt